In this post, you'll learn how to use Authgear with your Ionic project using the Authgear Ionic SDK.

 Once you're done, click on the Save button.

-Now that we have our Authgear application configured, we can now proceed with creating the Ionic application that will have all the features stated in our objective earlier.
+Now that you have your Authgear application configured, we can proceed with creating the Ionic application that will have all the features stated in our objective earlier.

 For this tutorial, we'll be implementing an Ionic app using React.